Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Interior properties

 \section{Interior properties}

-\n The multivariate Sz\'{a}sz--Mirakyan estimator we propose admits anisotropic smoothing through the use of coordinate-specific smoothing parameters $\bm m=(m_1,\ldots,m_d)$, allowing the components of $\bm m$ to differ provides greater flexibility by accommodating direction-dependent Poisson smoothing around the evaluation point.
-Figure~\ref{fig:SM_smoothing} illustrates the effective Poisson smoothing induced by the Sz\'{a}sz–Mirakyan estimator at a fixed interior evaluation point $\bm{x}$.
-In the anisotropic case $(m_1\ne m_2)$, the smoothing neighborhood is direction-dependent, with elongated level sets along the coordinate associated with the smaller smoothing parameter, reflecting greater dispersion of the Poisson weights.
-By contrast, the isotropic case $(m_1=m_2)$ yields symmetric level sets, indicating uniform localization across coordinates.
-This geometric distinction provides intuition for the coordinate-wise behavior captured by the asymptotic bias and variance expansions.
+The multivariate Szász--Mirakyan estimator proposed here admits anisotropic smoothing through coordinate-specific smoothing parameters \(m=(m_1,\ldots,m_d)\).
+Allowing the components of \(m\) to differ provides greater flexibility by accommodating direction-dependent Poisson smoothing around the evaluation point.
+Figure~\ref{fig:SM_smoothing} displays iso-level sets of the bivariate product-Poisson weight $P_{\bb{k}, \bb{m}}(\bb{x}) = \prod_{j=1}^{d} \mathrm{e}^{-m_j x_j} (m_j x_j)^{k_j}/k_j!$ at a fixed interior evaluation point $\bb{x} = (x_1, x_2)$, plotted as a function of the rescaled lattice coordinate $\bb{k}/\bb{m} = (k_1/m_1, k_2/m_2)$.
+In this rescaling the smoothing weight is centred at $\bb{x}$, with component-wise standard deviation of order $\sqrt{x_j / m_j}$, so a smaller $m_j$ corresponds to greater dispersion of the Poisson weights along coordinate $j$.
+The two panels use $\sqrt{m_1 m_2} = 100$ in both cases, isolating the ratio $m_1/m_2$ as the only quantity that differs between them.
+In the anisotropic case $(m_1, m_2) = (50, 200)$ the level sets are ellipses elongated along the coordinate with the smaller smoothing parameter; in the isotropic case $m_1 = m_2 = 100$ they degenerate to concentric circles centred at $\bb{x}$, indicating uniform localisation across coordinates.
+This geometric contrast makes explicit the coordinate-wise structure of the bias and variance expansions developed below: contributions from each coordinate enter additively and are weighted by $1/m_j$, so anisotropic choices of $\bb{m}$ trade localisation in one direction for additional smoothing in another.

-To study the asymptotic behavior of the Sz\'{a}sz--Mirakyan distribution estimator in the interior of its support, we restrict attention to compact subsets of $(0,\infty)^d$, away from boundary effects.
-The following regularity condition guarantees that local Taylor expansions of the distribution function are valid uniformly in a neighbourhood of the evaluation point, which is essential for deriving sharp bias and variance expansions.
+To study the asymptotic behavior of the Sz\'{a}sz--Mirakyan cdf estimator in the interior of its support, we restrict attention to compact subsets of $(0,\infty)^d$, away from boundary effects.
+The following regularity condition guarantees that local Taylor expansions of the cdf are valid uniformly in a neighbourhood of the evaluation point, which is essential for deriving sharp bias and variance expansions.